swissquote/crafty/docs/05_Packages/index.md

 ### `crafty-preset-eslint`

-Check your code with ESLint, this preset will provide a standalone `jsLint` command and configure Webpack and rollup.js .
+Check your code with ESLint, this preset will provide a standalone `jsLint` command and configure Webpack.

 Utilities from this package are leveraged to configure Gulp builds.